-In recent years there has been considerable progress concerning mathematically rigorous results on this phenomenon of localization.
+In recent years there has been considerable progress concerning mathematically rigorous results on the phenomenon of localization.
 We refer to the bibliography where we chose some classics, some recent articles as well as books on the subject.
-However, all these results provide only one part of the picture that is accepted since the ground breaking work [0, 0] by Anderson, Mott and Twose.
-The effect of metal insulator transition is supposed to depend upon the dimension and the general picture is as follows: Once translated into the language of spectral theory there is a transition from a localized phase that exhibits pure point spectrum (= only bound states = no transport) to a delocalized phase with absolutely continuous spectrum (= scattering states = transport).
+However, all these results provide only one part of the picture that is accepted since the groundbreaking work [4, 79] by Anderson, Mott and Twose: one expects a metal insulator transition.
+This effect is supposed to depend upon the dimension and the general picture is a follows: Once translated into the language of spectral theory there is a transition from a localized phase that exhibits pure point spectrum (= only bound states = no transport) to a delocalized phase with absolutely continuous spectrum (= scattering states = transport).
 What has been proven so far is the occurrence of the former phase, well known under the name of localization.
 The missing part, delocalization, has not been settled for genuine random models.